hydroper/as3razen/todo/specifying-sources.md

 ## includeSources

-The `includeSources` option of a FXRazen package includes sources recursively.
+The `includeSources` option of a Razen package includes sources recursively.

 ## excludeSources

-The `excludeSources` option of a FXRazen package excludes sources recursively, useful for excluding `include "file.as";` directive's files.
+The `excludeSources` option of a Razen package excludes sources recursively, useful for excluding `include "file.as";` directive's files.

 ## sourcePath